STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: LLM Assistance

-\paragraph{Simulating Human-LLM Collaboration} The NL-DAR framework allows exploring simulated human-AI collaboration scenarios.
-We now assume the human oversees and corrects an LLM at every step, such that the input to the LLM is the human answers from the parent steps or the human-selected paper excerpts for \textsc{extract} steps.
+\textbf{Simulating Human-LLM Collaboration} The \stricta~framework allows exploring simulated human-AI collaboration scenarios.
+Here, we assume the human oversees and corrects the LLM at each step, providing the input as human-generated answers from parent steps or the paper for \textsc{extract} steps.
 We exclude steps based on figures and tables to compare all LLMs.
-This tests the ability of LLMs to \textit{adjust} to the personal diagnosis approach of an individual human.
+This setup evaluates the ability of LLMs to adapt to the individual's stepwise reasoning.
+We exclude self-refinement to focus on model performance at individual steps.
 Table \ref{tab:performance} (bottom, ${io}$-condition) shows the results.
-As there is a unique answer for each input and step, we compute the F1 score relative to the respective annotator's decision and not the majority vote as before.
-The human baseline is a lower-bound estimate for human performance in this scenario.\footnote{For a realistic estimate, humans would need to re-annotate steps based on the input of their fellow annotators.} For all LLMs, we see a notable performance increase across the board.
-LLMs effectively adapt to the specific perspective of an annotator as expressed by their personal inputs to each step, generating more aligned answers.

-\paragraph{Error Propagation} The stark performance difference between the use of LLMs as a program and human-LLM joint performance suggests error propagation as a factor.
-To test this, we discard the graph structure entirely and call GPT-4o for each step in isolation using the prompt and the full paper as input.
-Table \ref{tab:performance} shows the results on the last line.
-We see that the performance drastically increases compared to GPT-4o running as a program but lags behind its performance with human oversight. \textbf{This strongly suggests that errors on earlier steps in the workflow deprive later steps of information or provide incorrect information for prediction. } Overall, our findings show promise for LLMs as diagnostic assistants during paper assessment.
-More research on their integration with the SCM of an NL-DAR problem is needed.
-Graph-of-thought \cite{besta2024graph} and similar thought architectures \cite{yao2024tree,besta2024demystifying} are promising to mitigate the effect of error propagation by backtracking.
+All LLMs demonstrate a notable performance increase, effectively adapting to the annotator’s perspective based on their step-by-step inputs and producing more aligned responses.
+We further investigate the reasons for these performance differences, focusing on error propagation, in Appendix \ref{ss:extended_results}.
+Overall, our results show the potential of human-AI collaboration for \stricta, but further research is needed to integrate this approach with the SCM of a \stricta~problem.
+Promising directions to mitigate error propagation include Graph-of-Thought \cite{besta2024graph} and similar architectures \cite{yao2024tree,besta2024demystifying}, which enable backtracking during reasoning.